-Most subsequent approaches have attempted to improve efficiency by focusing on step~\ref{step1}: either by designing algorithms to get exact counts more efficiently \citep{koskas2011nemo,li2012netmode,khakabimamaghani2013quatexelero,meira2014acc}, or by approximating the exact count.
-The most extreme example of the latter is \citet{kashtan2004efficient}, which simply counts randomly sampled subgraphs.
+Most subsequent approaches have attempted to improve efficiency by focusing on step~\ref{step1}: either by designing algorithms to get exact counts more efficiently \cite{koskas2011nemo,li2012netmode,khakabimamaghani2013quatexelero,meira2014acc}, or by approximating the exact count.
+The most extreme example of the latter is \cite{kashtan2004efficient}, which simply counts randomly sampled subgraphs.
 The complexity of this algorithm is \emph{independent of the size of the data}, suggesting an exceptionally scalable approach to motif detection.
-Unfortunately, while the resulting ranking of motifs by frequency is usually accurate, the estimate of their total frequency is not \citep{wernicke2005faster}, which makes it difficult to build on this approach in steps \ref{step2} and \ref{step3}.
-Other algorithms provide more accurate and unbiased estimates \citep{wernicke2005faster,ribeiro2010g,bhuiyan2012guise,jha2015path,slota2014complex,paredes2015rand}, but they do not maintain the extreme scalability of the sampling approach.
+Unfortunately, while the resulting ranking of motifs by frequency is usually accurate, the estimate of their total frequency is not \cite{wernicke2005faster}, which makes it difficult to build on this approach in steps \ref{step2} and \ref{step3}.
+Other algorithms provide more accurate and unbiased estimates \cite{wernicke2005faster,ribeiro2010g,bhuiyan2012guise,jha2015path,slota2014complex,paredes2015rand}, but they do not maintain the scalability of the sampling approach.

 We take an alternative route: instead of improving the sampling, we change the measure of motif relevance: we define a new hypothesis test as an alternative to steps \ref{step2} and \ref{step3}, which does not require an accurate estimate of the number of instances of the motif.
 All that is required is a set of some instances; as many as can be found with the resources available.
 This means that the highly scalable sampling approach from \cite{kashtan2004efficient} can be maintained.